Cynthia’s Story – Aspen, Colorado – by Kelle Lynn

 But then he had moments where he cried and apologized for his bad behavior.
 “I always believed him when he did.”

 But John wasn’t about to let go so easily.
 Cynthia was ready to start a new life.
-Instead, she lived in constant fear.
+Instead she lived in constant fear.
 John started stalking her non-stop.

-One night after work, she came home to a very dark house, only to find him sitting alone in the living room without a single light on in her apartment.
+One night after work she came home to a very dark house only to find him sitting alone in the living room without a single light on in her apartment.
 “To this day, I have no idea how he got in.
 I was petrified.
-At that point, I didn’t know what he would do to me.
-I had to make up one lie after another and tell him how much I missed him, how much I loved him and that leaving him was a big mistake.”
+At that point I didn’t know what he would do to me.
+I had to make up one lie after another and tell him how much I missed him, how much I loved him, and that leaving him was a big mistake.”
 It was the only way she could get him to calm down and go.

 “Back then the courts were not very pro-woman.
 A restraining order didn’t work on him.”

-John saw their son on a regular basis and she heard that he spoke ill of her non-stop.
-“But I made sure that I never spoke badly about him to our son.
+John saw their son on a regular basis and she heard he trashed her non-stop.
+“But I made sure I never spoke bad about him to our son.
 I tried to focus on his good qualities.”

-Cynthia stated she has benefited from talking about her relationship issues with other women.
-“I learned from talking to them, what was not normal behavior in a marriage.
+“Later on in life, I learned how to speak up and talk about my relationship issues with other women.
+I learned from talking to them what was not normal behavior in a marriage.
 Back then I was too embarrassed to tell anyone about the abuse.
 I never even told my parents.”

-Today, she would like to be a part of helping others because of what she went through. ” I’ve now learned how to use my voice.
+Today, she would like to be a part of helping others because of what she went through.
+“Now I’ve learned how to use my voice.
 By speaking up, I’m advocating for myself.”